Jordan Rossiter: Shrewsbury Town

 On 30 July 2024, Rossiter joined fellow League One side Shrewsbury Town on a one-year deal following a successful trial.
 Prior to signing for the club, he had also spent time on trial with Stockport County.

 Oldham Athletic (loan)

 On 10 January 2025, Rossiter joined National League side Oldham Athletic on loan for the remainder of the season.

 On 7 May 2025, Shrewsbury announced the player would be leaving the club in June when his contract expired.

 Waterford

 On 14 July 2025, Rossiter signed for League of Ireland Premier Division club Waterford.
+He made 10 appearances in all competitions before being released at the end of the season in November 2025.

+Sporting JAX

+On 6 January 2026, Rossiter signed for USL Championship club Sporting JAX ahead of their inaugural season.

 International career

 Rossiter has represented England at U16, U17, U18 and U19 level.
 He captained England U16 as they won the 2012 Victory Shield.
 In November 2013, Rossiter was described as one of the "fab four" Liverpudlian players who were at the heart of the England U17 squad.
 Rossiter represented England U17 in the 2014 Algarve Tournament, with England coming second to Germany after a 1–0 loss in the final game.

 In September 2014 Rossiter received his first England U18 call-up for a double-header against the Netherlands, and made his U18 debut in a 4–1 victory.
 On 27 August 2015, Rossiter received his first call up for the England U19 team and played 90 minutes in a 3–2 away win over Germany.